dikortis/LetsTalkETC/Episodes/Episode_10.md

-work and he's actually right that the work that dash has done is not theoretically based so you'd like to work cryptographers at ihk and mathematicians and computer scientists and so how we start is we start from first principles we write a white paper
+work and he's actually right that the work that dash has done is not theoretically based so you'd like to work cryptographers at IOHK and mathematicians and computer scientists and so how we start is we start from first principles we write a white paper